We spoke to aesthetic professionals regarding the tragic death of a woman who underwent a liquid Brazilian butt lift (BBL).

 Stricter regulations

-BAMAN and BCAM released a statment urging that "this tragic incident highlights the urgent need for the government to action the October 2023 consultation on regulation and recognise that all so called ‘aesthetic treatments’ are medical procedures which are associated with risk."
+BAMAN and BCAM released a statement urging that "this tragic incident highlights the urgent need for the government to action the October 2023 consultation on regulation and recognise that all so-called ‘aesthetic treatments’ are medical procedures which are associated with risk."

 “From remote prescribing to non-medics, this industry is simply under-regulated”, echoed registered nurse, Alexandra Mills.